jessykate/streamLDA/readme.txt

-ONLINE VARIATIONAL BAYES FOR LATENT DIRICHLET ALLOCATION
+STREAM VARIATIONAL BAYES FOR LATENT DIRICHLET ALLOCATION

-This is an implementation of online variational bayes for LDA.
-The code written by Matt Hoffman is being modified to support arbitrary vocabulary and stream-like sources of arbitrary number.

-Matthew D. Hoffman
-mdhoffma@cs.princeton.edu
+Stream LDA implements a version of the LDA algorithm such that a continuous stream of documents can be passed in.
+The classifier will continue to learn new words and refine the topics over time, while maintaining a constant bound on memory requirements.

-(C) Copyright 2010, Matthew D. Hoffman
+Original implementation by Matthew D. Hoffman (mdhoffma@cs.princeton.edu), (C) Copyright 2009, Matthew D. Hoffman

-Modifications made by Jessy Cowan-Sharp and Jordan Boyd-Grader jessy.cowansharp@gmail.com jbg@umiacs.umd.edu
+Extensions by Jessy Cowan-Sharp (jessy.cowansharp@gmail.com) and Jordan Boyd-Grader (jbg@umiacs.umd.edu)

 ------------------------------------------------------------------------